 It may seem silly to involve a lawyer if you’re “just” separating.
 After all, you may end up getting back together, or simply living apart without officially divorcing.
 Nothing will really change, so why go to all the trouble of involving an attorney?

 Because living apart from your spouse without a formal separation agreement can put you at great risk.
 You may consider yourself separated, but legally you still remain liable for your spouse’s debts and legal issues.
 A separation agreement will keep you safe financially, help you deal with join bank accounts and credit cards, and create a plan for your children.
 Remember, the future is long and unpredictable.
 You and your estranged spouse may have a civil relationship now, but who knows what it will be like in five or ten years.
 A legal document will ensure you protection no matter what else happens.

-If you’re considering separating or are ready to divorce, schedule a consultation with Mulligan Epstein Attorneys.
+If you’re considering separating or are ready to divorce, schedule a consultation with Mulligan Attorneys,.
 We’ll make sure you have all the information you need to proceed during this hard time.